-In today's competitive job market, culture consists of more than flexible working options and a few perks, it's the unique identity of your organization, and it plays a pivotal role in attracting and retaining top talent.
+In today's job market, culture is more than just flexible work options and a few perks—it's the unique identity of your organization, and it plays a pivotal role in attracting and retaining top talent.
 Culture defines who you are, what you value, your core mission, and your beliefs and it's essential for keeping employees engaged and happy.
 However, creating and maintaining this culture requires a unified effort from leadership, working together to embody and sustain it.

 A study by Built In reveals that 47% of job seekers cite culture as the primary reason for leaving their current positions.
 Moreover, Centric HR reports that replacing employees can cost between 6-9 months' salary, factoring in recruiting, training expenses, knowledge gaps, and new salaries.